-For example, Hugo Boss built an interactive gift-hunting game on WeChat.
+For example, Hugo Boss built an interactive gift-hunting game on WeChat for the 2016 Christmas shopping period.
 Players had to find the four parts of a new character named “Bossbot” in its virtual store to finish the game.
-Upon completion, users went to a landing page with product information, pricing and styling tips, as well as a link to the eCommerce site.
-This approach appealed to Chinese consumers, so they engaged with a range of new Hugo Boss products.
+On completion, users were directed to a landing page with product information, pricing and styling tips as well as a link to the e-commerce site.
+This approach appealed to the preferences of Chinese consumers and increased exposure to the new range of Hugo Boss products.

 2) Cultural differences

-Understanding the cultural characteristics of your target market is essential for how you adapt your brand.
+Understanding the cultural characteristics of your target market must form the basis of how you adapt your brand.

-For example, Russian consumers tend to be more impulsive, while Japanese shoppers are more cautious and will do more pre-purchase research.
-British customers enjoy witty humor, whereas a German audience prefers modest and direct language.
+For example, Russian consumers tend to be more impulsive, while Japanese shoppers are more cautious and willing to invest in a lot of pre-purchase research.
+British customers enjoy witty humour, whereas a German audience prefers modest and direct language.

-To get the most out of each target market, it’s important to recognize these differences and adjust to the market.
-Otherwise, you could risk being misunderstood or rejected.
+To get the most out of each target market, it’s important to recognize these differences and tailor your brand personality accordingly, otherwise you can risk being misunderstood or rejected.